A Story of Migration

 Together, we can break down borders

-As borders multiply, so too must campaigns of resistance.
-From 'Detained Voices' to acts of cross-border solidarity, people are fighting back to break down borders and standing up for everyone's right to belong.
+As borders multiply, so too must resistance.
+From demonstrations inside detention centres to migrant-led campaigns and acts of cross-border solidarity, people are fighting back to stand up for everyone's freedom to move.

 Leah Cowan is the former Politics Editor at the award-winning magazine gal-dem.
 She works at Project 17, an advice centre which supports migrant families with No Recourse to Public Funds (NRPF).
 She speaks on race, gender and migration, including for UN Women, in the House of Commons, and at the Trade Unions Congress, and has written for VICE, openDemocracy and the Guardian.